 RVing in Newport FAQs

-For long-term stays, your RV must be parked at a campground, RV park, or on private property.
+Your RV must be parked at a campground, RV park, or on private property for long-term stays.

 Rhode Island has specific laws and regulations regarding RV residency.
-The state requires individuals to have a primary residence, which cannot be an RV, in order to establish residency.
-However, RVs can be used as a secondary or temporary residence in Newport, provided that they comply with certain guidelines.
+Zoning laws in Newport require individuals to have a primary residence, which cannot be an RV, in order to establish residency.
+RVs can be used as a secondary or temporary residence in Newport, provided that they comply with certain guidelines.
 Check with the Newport town administrators.

 How to Live in an RV Full Time